 Venue: N Block Reception, Rotokauri Campus

-All students enrolled in the animal technology programmes will spend two days getting to know each other, the tutors, and the Rotokauri Campus, as well as receiving your resources and spending time in the classroom.
+As an enrolled student in our animal technology programme, you will spend your first day getting to know each other, the tutors, and the Rotokauri Campus, as well as receiving your resources and spending time in the classroom.

-Resources provided to you will include module outlines, timetables, and information packs on what to expect throughout the year.
+We will provide all resources to you and will include module outlines, timetables, and information packs on what to expect throughout the year.

 For any questions, or if you need help, please email the administrator or phone 0800 2 WINTEC.

 Tēnei te mihi mahana ki a koe e piki nei, e kake nei ki te Kuratini o Waikato.

 You are warmly invited to attend the official welcome to Wintec for all new students, staff and whānau (family) at either our marae, Te Kōpū Mānia o Kirikiriroa or Rotokauri campus.
 The pōwhiri is a welcoming ceremony involving mihimihi (speeches), waiata (singing), and will conclude with kai timotimo (light refreshments).
 Please gather at the campus hubs, and a staff member will guide you through our pōwhiri.

 Click here to find out when the next pōwhiri will be.